 The original purpose is to avoid any possible suspicion about any kind of manipulation of the hands.

 The ultimate goal is to set a standard for all organisers worldwide.

-- At a defined moment ahead of a Championship the person responsible for generating and storing the hands – in WBF events Maurizio Di Sacco – randomly generates hexadecimal string of numbers which will be part of the one eventually used to produce the championship’s hands (for the World Series 2018 this was done on Monday September 10th).
+- At a defined moment ahead of a Championship the person responsible for generating and storing the hands – in WBF events Maurizio Di Sacco – randomly generates hexadecimal string of numbers which will be part of the one eventually used to produce the championship’s hands (for the World Championships 2022 this was done on Thursday March 24th).

 - That number, called “the championship’s secret”, will be encrypted in such a way to be impossible to crack.

 - The encrypted string will be officially published for everyone to know and store it.

 - At the end of the championship the original string will be made public.

 - At that point anybody can verify it is the original string: by applying the “ash” method to match the encrypted original code to the published one.